 About Diabetic Retinopathy

 When it's not taken care of properly, diabetes can lead to a whole host of other health problems.
 One of the most prominent eye-related conditions that can plague diabetic patients is diabetic retinopathy.
 This condition develops when the blood vessels in the eye undergo sudden changes, such as swelling, blocking, or leakage, which can then affect your eye's ability to filter light into images.
 Diabetic retinopathy is one of the most common causes of blindness in patients between 18 and 65 years of age.
 If you have diabetes (both type 1 and type 2), it's important to receive regular eye exams so issues, like diabetic retinopathy, can be diagnosed and managed accordingly.
-Dr. R. Daniel Grossman and his highly skilled team of eye doctors offer cutting-edge solutions for diseases, like diabetic retinopathy.
+The Eye Center physicians offer cutting-edge solutions for diseases, like diabetic retinopathy.
 Contact The Eye Center of Southern Indiana in Bloomington, IN, and take control of your eye health.

 Diabetic Retinopathy Symptoms